thakuranshu-dev/openAi-API-validator/README.md

 # OpenAI API Validator

-A simple tool to validate and test OpenAI API keys and endpoints.
+A simple, Python-based tool to validate and test OpenAI API keys and endpoints.

 ## Features